solsystems/fancy_table/README.md

 fancy_table allows you to easily create tables which are semantic HTML5, are easy to style, and are beautiful.

+The killer feature is probably sorting on the server-side (_read: vroom!_).
+This is done by clicking on headers and uses SmartOrder (see below).

 If it's so easy, how do I do it?
 --------------------------------